allen218/AlgorithmDemo30/README.md

 4. Implementing a quick sort algorithm
 5. Implementing a merge sort algorithm
 6. Finding out Kth element with an array in O(n)
-7. Implementing a sorting by heap.
+7. Implementing a sorting by heap
+8. Implementing a radix sort algorithm

 ### BinarySearch